BYU-PCCL/aphasia-gpt-test/README.md

 #### Debug Firebase Functions

 After running the Firebase Local Emulator Suite, you can attach a debugger using the configuration in `.vscode/launch.json` (press `F5` in VSCode).
+Debugging configurations in other IDEs must be set up manually.

-### Deploying the App
+## Deploying the App

-#### React App
+### React App

-There is a Vercel project associated with this repository.
-Pushing to the `main` branch will trigger a deployment.
+There is a Vercel project ([aphasia-gpt-test](https://vercel.com/aphasiavercel/aphasia-gpt-test)) associated with this repository as part of the [AphasiaVercel](https://vercel.com/aphasiavercel) team.
+Pushing to the `main` branch of this repo on GitHub will trigger a deployment through Vercel.

-#### Firebase Functions
+### Firebase Functions

-To deploy the Firebase functions, run the following from the root directory (note that you will need to have the [Firebase CLI ](https://firebase.google.com/docs/cli)installed, be logged in, and have the correct permissions):
+To deploy the Firebase functions, run the following from the root directory (note that you will need to have the [Firebase CLI ](https://firebase.google.com/docs/cli)installed, be logged in, and have the correct permissions, as described above):

 ```shell
 firebase deploy
 ```

+## Starter Data

 ### A Basic Prompt